microsoft/pyright/README.md

 Pyright was created to address gaps in existing Python type checkers like [mypy](http://mypy-lang.org).
 ### Speed
 Pyright is typically 5x or more faster than mypy and other type checkers that are written in Python.
 It is meant for large Python source bases.
-It can run in a "watch" mode and performs fast incremental updates when files are modified.
+It can run in a “watch” mode and performs fast incremental updates when files are modified.

 ### No Dependency on Python Environment
 Pyright is written in TypeScript and runs within node.
-It does not require a Python environment to be installed and does not rely on imported packages to be installed.
+It does not require a Python environment or imported third-party packages to be installed.
 This is especially useful when used with the VS Code editor, which uses node as its extension runtime.

 ### Configurability
-Pyright supports a flexible configuration file that provides granular control over settings.
-Different "execution environments" can be specified for different subsets of a source base.
+Pyright supports flexible configuration that provides granular control over settings.
+Different “execution environments” can be specified for different subsets of a source base.
 Each environment can specify different PYTHON_PATH settings, python language version, and platform target.

 ### Type Checking Features
 Pyright supports:

-* [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints (currently missing support for generic)
+* [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints (currently missing support for generics)
 * [PEP 526](https://www.python.org/dev/peps/pep-0526/) syntax for variable annotations
 * [PEP 544](https://www.python.org/dev/peps/pep-0544/) structural subtyping
 * Type inference for function return values, instance variables, class variables, and globals